maderikra/aspace_fast_subjects/README.md

 # Setup

-## Add FAST to Controlled Value List
-Before using the plugin, FAST needs to be added as a valid subject source in your repository.

-1. Select the **System** menu
-2. Select **Manage Controlled Value Lists**
-3. Under List Name, select **Subject Source**
-4. Click **Create Value**
-5. Enter the term **fast** in all lowercase.
-6. Verify that FAST has been added to the bottom of the Subject Source List.
-The translation should have been auto-populated with "FAST (Faceted Application of Subject Terminology)".

 ## Install Plugin
 1. Unzip the latest release into your archivesspace/plugins directory (this will create a new directory named "fast_subjects" inside the plugins directory).